 What percentage of AI citations come from earned media vs. brand-owned content? #

 Muck Rack's May 2026 analysis of 25 million links found 84% of AI citations come from earned media.
-The 5WPR study found 85.5%.
-Both studies show brand-owned content accounts for a small minority of AI citations across all major platforms.
+5WPR found 85.5%.
+AirOps found 85% of brand mentions originate from third-party pages.
+Brand-owned content accounts for a small minority of AI citations across all platforms.

 Do AI citations last longer for distributed content? #